zabbix/zabbix-docker/server-pgsql/ubuntu/README.md

 Start a Zabbix server container as follows:

-    docker run --name some-zabbix-server-pgsql -e POSTGRES_USER="some-user" -e POSTGRES_PASSWORD="some-password" -d zabbix/zabbix-server-pgsql:tag
+    docker run --name some-zabbix-server-pgsql -e DB_SERVER_HOST="some-postgres-server" -e POSTGRES_USER="some-user" -e POSTGRES_PASSWORD="some-password" -d zabbix/zabbix-server-pgsql:tag

-Where `some-zabbix-server-pgsql` is the name you want to assign to your container, `some-user` is user to connect to Zabbix database on PostgreSQL server, `some-password` is the password to connect to PostgreSQL server and `tag` is the tag specifying the version you want.
+Where `some-zabbix-server-pgsql` is the name you want to assign to your container, `some-postgres-server` is IP or DNS name of PostgreSQL server, `some-user` is user to connect to Zabbix database on PostgreSQL server, `some-password` is the password to connect to PostgreSQL server and `tag` is the tag specifying the version you want.
 See the list above for relevant tags, or look at the [full list of tags](https://hub.docker.com/r/zabbix/zabbix-server-pgsql/tags/).

 ## Container shell access and viewing Zabbix server logs